-There haven't been a lot of scientific studies to support (or refute) the claims that ignatia can effectively treat anxiety, but a promising study from 2012 on animals showed that it can modify emotional responses.
+Few scientific studies support or refute the claims that ignatia can effectively treat anxiety.
+One 2012 study on animals showed that it might be able to modify emotional responses.

 Ignatia may be able to treat other conditions.
 Homeopathic ignatia may help manage oral lichen planus (OLP) according to one study.
 OLP is an inflammatory condition associated with the mucous membranes in the mouth.
 Patients in the study who took ignatia saw a reduction in lesions and reported fewer pain symptoms.

 When researchers tested ignatia with other homeopathic remedies to treat migraines in children, they found positive results.
 Some even claim that ignatia can help to treat: